mahmoud/boltons/README.md

 Found something missing in the standard library that should be in `boltons`?
 Found something missing in `boltons`?
 First, take a moment to read the very brief [architecture statement][architecture] to make sure the functionality would be a good fit.
+It covers the design philosophy, what belongs in boltons, and how modules are organized.

 Then, if you are very motivated, submit [a Pull Request][prs].
 Otherwise, submit a short feature request on [the Issues page][issues], and we will